C.V.

 Commissioner, NYC Department of Juvenile Justice, 2002-2010

-(A member of Mayor Michael R. Bloomberg’s cabinet; led a department with an overall budget of more than $100 million, up to 1,000 staff (including contracted employees), and over 15 detention facilities and group homes.
-The agency's mission was to care for approximately 5,000 juveniles, annually, who were arrested by the police or ordered to be confined by the courts.)
+(In Mayor Michael R. Bloomberg’s administration, led a department with an overall budget of more than $100 million, approximately 1,000 staff, and over 15 detention facilities and group homes for juveniles in family and criminal court proceedings.)

 Grants & Fellowships